 - Economic and/or political instability may result in legal, fiscal or regulatory changes, or in a reversal of legal, fiscal or market reforms and regulations.
-Assets may be compulsorily expropriated without adequate compensation; - The interpretation and implementation of directives and acts may often be contradictory and unclear, especially relating to fiscal matters; - Administrative and control systems may not comply with international standards; - Conversion to a foreign currency, or transfer of income received from the sale of assets in some markets cannot be guaranteed.
+Assets may be compulsorily expropriated without adequate compensation; - The interpretation and implementation of directives and acts may often be contradictory and unclear, especially relating to fiscal matters; - Administrative and control systems may not comply with international standards; Less developed custody and settlement system in safekeeping of securities as well as in the registration of assets, where registrars are not always subject to effective government supervision; - Conversion to a foreign currency, or transfer of income received from the sale of assets in some markets cannot be guaranteed.
 The value of the currency in some markets in relation to other currencies may fall, and the value of the investment can therefore be negatively affected; - The stock markets of some countries lack the liquidity, efficiency, regulation and supervision seen in more developed markets, and a lack of liquidity may have a negative impact on the value of and the ease with which assets can be disposed of; and - in some markets there may be no safe method of delivery against payment that avoids exposure to counterparty risk.
 It may be necessary to make payments for a purchase or delivery on a sale prior to receiving the assets or, depending on the situation, the proceeds of a sale.